3 Ways Castor Oil Packs Support Menopause Symptoms

 Start working on a solution!

-Start a new self-care ritual so you can begin to work on the stress component by balancing your body’s stress hormones by doing a Castor Oil Pack for Liver.
-It will reduce inflammation, help the body to cleanse, get the bowels moving and significantly reduce pain in the gut.
-The Queen of the Thrones® Castor Oil Pack for Liver Kit helps you get a great night’s sleep.
+Start a new self-care routine so you can begin to work on the stress component by balancing your body’s stress hormones with Castor Oil Packs.
+They may help with inflammation, helping the body to cleanse, get the bowels moving and support pain in the gut.
+The Queen of the Thrones® Castor Oil Pack for Liver Kit is made with top quality organic cotton and an easy less-mess outer layer.

 In addition, you can add the simple step to your sleep ritual by wearing an eye compress to bed.
-As mentioned before, this will help to increase the body’s natural melatonin production, improving quality of sleep.
-Get your Queen of the Thrones® Castor Oil Eye Compress Kit to improve your sleep.
+As mentioned before, this may help support the body’s natural melatonin production, improving quality of sleep.
+Get your Queen of the Thrones® Castor Oil Eye Compress Kit today.

-You see, adding these two simple steps to your self-care rituals will help if you can start to reduce your stress, address the inflammation, cleanse, poop and sleep then you will be able to get a clearer picture of what is going on.
+You see, adding these two simple steps to your self-care routine may help you support your stress, address the inflammation, cleanse, poop and sleep then you will be able to get a clearer picture of what is going on.

 Peek After You Poo